ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### With Syntactic Sugar

-To define a function with multiple arguments each has to be listed between the name of the function (right after the `let` keyword) and the equal sign, separated by space.
+To define a function with multiple arguments, each must be listed between the name of the function (right after the `let` keyword) and the equal sign, separated by space.
 Here is an example:
 ```ocaml
 # let sweet_cat x y = x ^ " " ^ y;;
 val sweet_cat : string -> string -> string = <fun>